vincentarelbundock/marginaleffects/README.md

 #### Marginal effects

-A “marginal effect” is a unit-specific measure of association between a change in a regressor and a change in the regressand.
-The `marginaleffects` function thus computes a distinct estimate of the marginal effect and of the standard error for each regressor (“term”), for each unit of observation (“rowid”).
-You can view and manipulate the full results with functions like `head`, as you would with any other `data.frame`:
+A “marginal effect” is a partial derivative (slope) of the regression equation with respect to a regressor of interest.
+It is unit-specific measure of association between a change in a regressor and a change in the regressand.
+The `marginaleffects()` function uses numerical derivatives to estimate the slope of the regression equation with respect to each of the variables in the model (or contrasts for cateogrical variables).

+By default, `marginaleffects()` estimates the slope for each row of the original dataset that was used to fit the model:

 ``` r
 mfx <- marginaleffects(mod)